OkoliEvans/OkoliEvans/README.md

 - :telescope: I’m currently building amazing Web3 infrastructures on Starknet
 - :seedling: I’m currently learning new fun things and hoping to eventually start that swimming lesson
 - :dancers: I’m looking to collaborate on all sort of interesting projects in Web3
-- :speech_bubble: Ask me about interesting things, and not just codes
-- :mailbox: How to reach me: [@OkoliEvans](https://twitter.com/OkoliEvans)
+- :mailbox: How to reach me: [@OkoliEvans](https://www.linkedin.com/in/okoli-evans/)
 - :smile: Pronouns: He/His
 - :zap: Fun fact:  - :gratitude: